Chimoney/chimoney-community-projects/README.md

 We have exciting prizes and recognition for top contributors!

 - $25 for each merged PR
-- Exclusive Chimoney Hacktoberfest t-shirts and stickers for contributors with up to 4 merged PRs
+- Exclusive Chimoney Community Projects'  t-shirts and stickers for contributors with up to 4 merged PRs
-- You stand a chance of winning up to $100 plus Hacktoberfest benefits if you have a total of 4 merged PRs
+- You stand a chance of winning up to $100 plus Chimoney benefits if you have a total of 4 merged PRs
 - You also stand a chance to be featured in our **'Contributor Spotlight Series'**

 ## Live Events